-Funds SA is responsible for the investment and management of the Account pursuant to strategies formulated by Funds SA (refer Note 1 (b)).
-Funds SA operates a multi layered notional unitisation structure to facilitate the administration of different investment strategies applying to the various public sector superannuation funds.
-For the year ending 30 June 2021, the Account was invested in the DB High Growth investment.
+Funds SA is responsible for the investment and management of the Scheme's funds pursuant to strategies formulated by Funds SA (refer Note 1 (c)).
+Funds SA operates a multi-layered notional unitisation structure to facilitate the administration of different investment strategies applying to the various public sector superannuation funds.
+For the year ending 30 June 2022, funds of the Scheme were invested in the DB High Growth Strategy.